wesley-smith/wesley-smith.github.io/_portfolio/2-climate.md

 * CO2 emissions
 * Power generation mix

-Our objective was to provide users with relevant and easy-to-digest data for their locality (in the US).
+Our objective was to provide users with relevant and easy-to-digest climate/energy data for their locality (in the US).
 It was a significant challenge to digest such diverse datasets and display them in a user-friendly way.

 The visualization is built with [Plotly](https://plot.ly/) and [Dash](https://plot.ly/dash/) - Python toolkits for building interactive visualizations.
 Please visit the following link to view and interact.
-(Fair warning: page load time is... suboptimal... but it's pretty snappy once you're there)

 [https://cse6242-sp19-g52-dashapp.herokuapp.com/](https://cse6242-sp19-g52-dashapp.herokuapp.com/)

+**Note:** Please allow around 1-2 minutes for the page to load.
+Since this is only a prototype, all datasets are pre-loaded, requiring significant time for data transfer.